axelerant/mdtt/README.md

   data: https://dev.legacy-system.com/api/v1/users
   # The pointer where all the list of items resides.
 Refer https://github.com/halaxa/json-machine#what-is-json-pointer-anyway for examples
   selector: "/results/-/employees"
-  # Basic authentication credentials to access the endpoint.
+  # Datasource basic authentication credentials.
+Note that the key is same as mentioned in the test specification.
 This is optional if the endpoint is publicly accessible.
-  auth_basic: "foo:bar"
+  credential: source
 # The endpoint that returns the destination dataset.
 destination:
   type: json
   data: https://dev.new-system.com/api/v1/users
   selector: "/results/-/employees"
-  auth_basic: "foo:bar"
+  credential: destination
 tests:
   -
     sourceField: name